Overview - This policy is intended to relay the importance of security and protecting patient information and cardholder data.

 - Access will be immediately terminated for employees who leave our employment.

 - All PHI transmitted to third parties will be transmitted on secured lines.
 The security of transmission lines will be verified via contract with third party responsible for transmitting our patient’s PHI.

 - No digitally stored PHI shall leave this facility without being first encrypted; this includes laptops, flash drive devices, CDs, and e-mail.

-* Patient request for accounting of all disclosures made by Livingston Chiropractic Clinic
+* Patient request for accounting of all disclosures made by The Livingston Clinic

 - Patients have a right to request an accounting of all disclosures of their PHI made.
 Information should be provided within 7-10 business days.

 * Patient request for restriction of PHI paid for “out of pocket”

 - Patients who pay for a procedure, test, or service out of pocket (fully paid for by patient with no reimbursement or additional payment by a third party), have a right to have all information regarding such procedure/test held confidentially and not released to third parties.
 To exercise this right the patient must (1) pay for test/procedure and (2) make known to their desire to have information regarding the procedure/test held in confidence and not released to third parties.
 Any employee who receives such a request must immediately make a visible note in the patients file.
 HIPAA allows for the release of restricted PHI (1) in compliance to a subpoena; (2) in compliance to statutory reporting requirement; or (3) upon receiving an unrestricted, HIPAA compliant authorization for release of medical records from the patient, patient’s legal representative, or executor of deceased patient’s estate.